x-Lanceman-x/BTechCampaignTools/README.md

 I do not intend to preserve "legacy" Hinterlands options in the live app, but will retain a copy of the HTML file of the current release as a "final" Hinterlands only version.

+A test version can be accessed at: https://x-lanceman-x.github.io/BTechCampaignTools/CCMercs_DraconisReachBeta/CCMercsContractSheet_Beta.html

 Roadmap (not necessarily in order of planned implementation):

 * ~Named Pilots, done in a similar manner as the Aces app~